digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

     ./xlw kube clean --skip-prompts --answers digitalai/generated_answers_dai-release-runner_digitalai_install-DATE.yaml

-If you are into Unix command line magic, you can use this command to do the same:
+If you are into Unix command line magic, you can use this command to do a clean with the last answers file generated:

     ./xlw kube clean --skip-prompts --answers `ls -t digitalai/generated_answers_dai-release-runner_digitalai_install-* | head -1`